rzrbld/apitable/THIS_README.md

 | OIDC_IMPLICIT_CLIENT_ID        | login-app                                            | The client ID obtained from the authentication provider.                                |
 | OIDC_IMPLICIT_RESPONSE_TYPE    | token                                                | The response type for the authentication flow.                                                 |
 | OIDC_IMPLICIT_SCOPE            | email                                                | The scope of the authentication request.                                                       |

+also don't forget to set default variable `FORM_LOGIN_URL`, or there wil be a problem with redirects to `undefined`.

 Support only `response_mode=form_post`, `fragment` and `query` is not supported.